Andrew Scott (actor)

 Andrew Scott (born 21 October 1976) is an Irish actor.
 Known for his roles on stage and screen, his accolades include two Laurence Olivier Awards, a BAFTA TV Award, and a Silver Bear, in addition to nominations for three Primetime Emmy Awards and three Golden Globe Awards.

-Scott first came to prominence portraying James Moriarty in the BBC series Sherlock (2010–2017), for which he won the BAFTA Television Award for Best Supporting Actor.
-His role as the priest on the second series of Fleabag (2019) garnered him wider recognition and earned him the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.
-He is also known for his roles in the films Pride (2014), Spectre (2015), and 1917 (2019).
-He was nominated for a Golden Globe Award for Best Actor for his starring role in the romantic drama film All of Us Strangers (2023).
-In 2024, he starred as Tom Ripley in the thriller series Ripley, for which he received Golden Globe and Primetime Emmy Award nominations as well as a Peabody Award.
+Scott first came to prominence portraying James Moriarty in the BBC series Sherlock (2010–17), for which he won the BAFTA Television Award.
+His role as the priest in the second series of Fleabag (2019) earned him the Critics' Choice Television Award.
+He was Emmy-nominated for playing of a grief-stricken rideshare driver in Black Mirror: Smithereens (2019) and Tom Ripley in the Netflix thriller series Ripley (2024).

+On film, he made his acting debut in the drama Korea (1995).
+He was Golden Globe Award-nominated for his starring role as a lonely screenwriter in the romantic drama film All of Us Strangers (2023).
+He is also known for his roles in films such as Pride (2014), Spectre (2015), Denial (2016), 1917 (2019), Catherine Called Birdy (2022), Blue Moon (2025), Wake Up Dead Man (2025), and Pressure (2026).

-On stage, Scott played the lead role of Garry Essendine in a 2019 production of Present Laughter at The Old Vic, for which he won the Laurence Olivier Award for Best Actor.
-He also won the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre in 2005 for his role in A Girl in a Car with a Man at the Royal Court Theatre.
+On stage, Scott earned Laurence Olivier Awards for Outstanding Achievement in an Affiliate Theatre for his role as a witty camera man in A Girl in a Car with a Man (2005) and Best Actor for playing Garry Essendine in a revival of Nöel Coward's Present Laughter (2019).
+He was Olivier-nominated for his roles in Hamlet (2018) and Vanya (2024).
+He made his Broadway debut in the David Hare play The Vertical Hour (2006).

 Early life and education

 Andrew Scott was born on 21 October 1976 in Dublin, the son of Nora and Jim Scott.
 His mother was an art teacher, while his father worked at an employment agency.
 He is the second of three children; he has an older sister, Sarah, and a younger sister, Hannah.
-Scott was raised as a Catholic, but no longer practises.
+Scott was raised as a Catholic, but no longer practices.

 He attended Gonzaga College while taking weekend classes at Ann Kavanagh's Young People's Theatre in Rathfarnham, and appeared in two ads on Irish television.
 At 17, Scott was chosen for a starring role in his first film Korea.
 He won a bursary to art school, but elected to study drama at Trinity College Dublin, leaving after six months to join Dublin's Abbey Theatre and then moving to London when he was 22.
 He once stated to the London Evening Standard that he always had a "healthy obsession" with acting.